Fall Recruitment Program - Policies & Procedures

 All students, including transfer and visiting students, who anticipate graduating December 2016, or May, August or December 2017 or 2018 ARE ELIGIBLE to participate in the 2016 Fall Recruitment Program.

-Part-time students who anticipate graduating December 2015 and those with anticipated graduation dates in 2016 or 2017 and who will have completed Legal Analysis Writing and Research 1 and 2 by the 2015 Fall Term ARE ELIGIBLE to participate in the 2015 Fall Recruitment Program.
+Part-time students who anticipate graduating December 2016 and those with anticipated graduation dates in 2017 or 2018 and who will have completed Legal Analysis, Writing, and Research 1 and 2 by the beginning of 2016 fall semester ARE ELIGIBLE to participate in the 2016 Fall Recruitment Program.

-Students with questions concerning eligibility should contact the Career Planning Center.
+Students with questions concerning eligibility should contact the Career Planning Center (CPC).